What is Ibrance?

 What happens if I miss a dose?

-Skip the missed dose and do not take the medicine again until your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Skip the missed dose and do not take the medicine again until the next day.
+Do not use two doses at one time.

 What happens if I overdose?